 You are starting to hear about it more and more.
 Companies shifting towards a four-day working week to improve employee productivity, create a better work-life balance, and reduce stress levels.
+But what is a workweek?
 The idea of having one less day of work allows many employees and employers to accomplish other needs in life.
 This is one of the greatest reasons why workers are able to punch the clock, feel better with higher energy levels, and less stress which produces more productivity in the workplace.

 Why The Four-Day Workweek Buzz Lately